Search

 Throughout the build, the organisations supported included: GROW charity, North Road Community Centre, Action Barnet, Childs Hill Food bank, Homeless Action Barnet, local Job Centres, and Save the Children.

-• Grow/ Totteridge academy - fundraising efforts (£1,000) and over 70 hours of volunteer work (with ASM Rail) helped transform the GROW charities six-acre farm with a new bio-diverse pond, landscaping and planting.
+• GROW/Totteridge academy - fundraising efforts (£1,000) and over 70 hours of volunteer work (with ASM Rail) helped transform the GROW charities six-acre farm with a new biodiverse pond, landscaping and planting.

 • North Road Community Centre - the team volunteered 62 hours and £320 of paint to renovate the center